Sitefinity/NewslettersSendGrid/README.md

 _This project implements a two way communication between the SendGrid Web API and the Sitefinity email campaigns (newsletters) module._

 The project consist of two major components:
 * The first one 'SendGridSender.cs' is responsible for adapting the Sitefinity email campaigns data for SendGrid and transporting it to the SendGrid services.
-It is an implementation of base sender of the Sitefinity notifications system.
+It is an implementation of the Sitefinity notifications system base sender.

 * The second component 'SendGridEventsInboundService.cs' is a web service that receives event notifications by SendGrid about failed deliveries.
-It is implemented using the Service Stack components and for now can handle only dropped and bounced events that notify of failed deliveries.
+It is implemented using the Service Stack components and for now can handle only dropped and bounced events.

 ###Requirements